Video shows ‘hero’ semi driver, unable to brake, narrowly avoid Ohio school bus - NewsBreak

 “He did an excellent job in 15 seconds he had to put that 80,000 pound rig somewhere and he was able to thread that needle and do it without injuring or hitting anything,” said Neil.

-“To see the cameras, the video at first was a little shocking but the more we watched, the more we saw the things that went right that morning,” said Travis.Plane crashes in Georgia General Mills parking lot
+“To see the cameras, the video at first was a little shocking but the more we watched, the more we saw the things that went right that morning,” said Travis.Report: Homes more affordable in US than in many nations, Pittsburgh leads the way

 Chief Neil says any questions that might arise from watching a truck race around a stopped school bus at a bus stop are put into perspective by watching the truck’s video, on which the driver could clearly be heard desperately doing everything possible to avoid a collision.